 Because different firms have different presences in the premium and discount segments, they have a conflict of interest on pricing.
 Table 4 presents an abbreviated history of price changes since 1990, and shows a striking change in the relative prices of the three market sectors in 1992-1993.
 In April 1992 premium cigarettes sold for \$1.10 a pack at wholesale, discounts at \$.97 and deep discounts at \$.36.
 The discount segments grew to 36 percent of the market.
 Philip Morris and RJR aggressively pursued share and took 60 percent of the business in those segments.
 They then began attempting to increase prices.
 When adequate cooperation from Brown & Williamson and Liggett was not forthcoming, Philip Morris announced a 40 cent a pack cut in the price of Marlboros on April 2, 1993, dubbed "Marlboro Friday".
 After Marlboro Friday premium cigarettes sold for \$.84, discounts for \$.83, and deep discounts for \$.57.
 By March 1998, before a series of price rises to offset the effect of state settlements, prices had risen to \$1.00 for premiums, remained at \$.83 for discounts, and had risen to \$.68 for deep discounts.
-Predictably, the combined share of the discount segment in particular has collapsed to about 4 percent.
+Predictably, the combined share of the discount and deep discount market has fallen steadily since 1993 to about 27 percent; the deep discount segment in particular has collapsed to about 4 percent 14.

-Although the industry is highly profitable, it is clear that full cooperation among the players would lead to much higher prices still: the demand elasticity is widely estimated to be around -4.
+Although the industry is highly profitable, it is clear that full cooperation among the players would lead to much higher prices still: the demand elasticity is widely estimated to be around -.4.
+15

 Sales are declining over time.
 Consumption has fallen by about 25 percent since 1981, from 640 billion cigarettes per annum to 480 billion.
-This decline has come about because of a decline in the number of smokers of approximately 10 percent from the peak, as well as a decrease in the number of cigarettes consumed per smoker.
-As a result, per capita adult consumption, which peaked at 4345 in 1963, fell to 2423 by 1997.
-(See Table 5.)
+This decline has come about because of a decline in the number of smokers of approximately 10 percent from the peak, as well as a decrease in the number